robustness-gym/summvis/README.md

 # SummVis

 #### SummVis: Interactive Visual Analysis of Models, Data, and Evaluation for Text Summarization

+SummVis is an open-source visualization tool that supports fine-grained analysis of the models, data, and evaluation metrics associated with text summarization.
+Through its lexical and semantic visualizations, the tools offers an easy entry point for in-depth model prediction exploration across important dimensions such as factual consistency or abstractiveness.

 Authors: [Jesse Vig](https://twitter.com/jesse_vig)<sup>1</sup>,
 [Wojciech Kryściński](https://twitter.com/iam_wkr)<sup>1</sup>,